 Good news!
-ESO Science Journalism Internship is currently open.
-In this article we will explain in detail about ESO Science Journalism Internship, its benefits and step by step application process.
+Applications for ESO Science Communication Internship are currently open.
+In this article we will explain in detail about this Internship, its benefits and step by step application process.

-ESO Science Journalism Internship 2021 is a fully funded internship for international students.
+ESO Science Communication Internship 2024 is a fully funded internship for international students.
 The duration of the internship is three months up to a maximum of six months.
 The Internship will provide a monthly allowance to cover your living expenses, accommodation and the cost of a return trip from/to your home station.

 - A monthly allowance to cover your living expenses.